This tofu pad Thai is just as delicious as the classic dish, but with a vegetarian twist!

 Vegetarian pad thai in a bowl topped with cilantro and a slice of lime.

 If you ever wanted to learn how to make your own pad Thai recipe, this is the dish for you!
-This vegan tofu pad Thai is made with a few simple ingredients, including tofu, rice noodles, and vegetables.
+This vegan tofu pad Thai is made with just a few simple ingredients including tofu, rice noodles and fresh vegetables.

 The key to this recipe is in the pad Thai sauce, which is made with a combination of tamarind paste, soy sauce, and coconut sugar.